 Food at Ghibli Park is decent but not exceptional — and lines can be punishing during peak hours.
 Here is an honest breakdown of your dining options.

 My honest recommendation: eat a proper meal before or after Ghibli Park, and stick to light snacks inside.
 The food is fun but overpriced for the quality, and the time spent waiting in restaurant lines is better spent exploring.
-If you want the themed dining experience at Hatter’s Cafe, aim for an early lunch at 11:00 AM.
+If you want the themed dining experience at Flying OVEN in the Valley of Witches, aim for an early lunch at 11:00 AM.

 For a far better food experience, explore Nagoya’s legendary food culture.
 If you stay near Nagoya Station or Sakae, you will have dozens of outstanding restaurants within walking distance of your hotel.
 As a lifelong Nagoya resident who has spent 35 years eating his way across this city, I can tell you that the dining scene here rivals Tokyo and Osaka for quality — it is just less famous.
 Our Nagoya food guide covering all the essential Nagoya-meshi dishes will point you to the best local specialties — from miso katsu to hitsumabushi eel.
 I especially recommend pairing your Ghibli Park day with a proper Nagoya food experience either the evening before or after your visit.
 Miso katsu, tebasaki chicken wings, or a steaming bowl of miso nikomi udon will be the perfect reward after a full day at the park.